twbs/bootstrap/docs/components/navbar.md

 Here's what you need to know before getting started with the navbar:

-- Navbars require a wrapping `.navbar` and a [color scheme](#color-schemes).
+- Navbars require a wrapping `.navbar` and [color scheme](#color-schemes) classes.
 - Navbars and their contents are fluid by default.
 Use [optional containers](#containers) to limit their horizontal width.
-- Use `.float-*-left` and `.float-*-right` to quickly align sub-components.
 - Ensure accessibility by using a `<nav>` element or, if using a more generic element such as a `<div>`, add a `role="navigation"` to every navbar to explicitly identify it as a landmark region for users of assistive technologies.

 ## Supported content

 Navbars come with built-in support for a handful of sub-components.
-Mix and match from the following as needed:
+Choose from the following as needed:

 - `.navbar-brand` for your company, product, or project name
 - `.navbar-nav` for a full-height and lightweight navigation (including support for dropdowns)
 - `.navbar-toggler` for use with our collapse plugin and other [navigation toggling](#collapsible-content) behaviors.
 - Inline forms with `.float-` utilities for form controls and components.
 - `.navbar-text` for adding vertically centered strings of text.
+- `.inline-form` for form controls and more.

-Here's an example of all the sub-components included in a default, non-responsive light themed navbar.
-[See the responsive examples](#collapsible-content) for collapsing nav support.
+Here's an example of all the sub-components included in a responsive light-themed navbar.

 {% example html %}
 <nav class="navbar navbar-light bg-faded">